GamesCrafters/GamesmanClassic/doc/build-instructions-linux.md

 ./configure --disable-graphics
 ```

-Optionall, if you successfully installed Tcl/Tk and would like to build with graphics, configure with the default settings instead:
+Optional, if you successfully installed Tcl/Tk and would like to build with graphics, configure with the default settings instead:

 ```bash
 # Configure or reconfigure with graphics.